-I’ve never seen Hadrian’s Wall.
+I’ve never been to Hadrian’s Wall.
 So when, during an autumnal visit to Northumberland in England, I was given the opportunity to join a party planning a gentle stroll around a section of Hadrian’s Wall I eagerly accepted.

 The day dawned windy and wet and our party of thirteen dwindled down to five.
 The rest opted to spend the morning sitting in front of a warm fire with the Sunday papers.